-\Purpose:
+Purpose:

-The purpose of program is to provide educational services under the Health Professions Opportunity Grant (HPOG) to support workforce development services in Pima County.
-The Intergovernmental Agreement (IGA) with Pima County Community College District is for five years and the amendment is to increase funding for Year 3, as well as the number of HPOG participants served.
+The purpose of the program is to provide educational services under the Health Professions Opportunity Grant (HPOG) to support workforce development services in Pima County.
+The Intergovernmental Agreement (IGA) with Pima County Community College District is for five years and the amendment is for Year 4 (September 30, 2018 through September 29, 2019) Budget and Scope of Work.